top of page

 • 88% of RNs are currently employed (BLS)

-• 22.3% first-year RN turnover rate (NSI 2024)
+• 23.8% first-year RN turnover rate (NSI 2026)

-• $61,110 average cost per RN turnover (NSI 2024)
+• $60,090 average cost per RN turnover (NSI 2026)

 The Talent Pool You're Missing

 The nursing workforce splits into two pools.
-The visible pool — about 12% — consists of active job seekers on Indeed, LinkedIn, and job boards.
+The visible pool, about 12%, consists of active job seekers on Indeed, LinkedIn, and job boards.
 They're easy to reach but also the most picked-over candidates in the market.
-The hidden pool — the remaining 88% — are employed nurses who aren't actively looking but would consider the right opportunity if it came to them directly.
+The hidden pool, the remaining 88%, are employed nurses who aren't actively looking but would consider the right opportunity if it came to them directly.
+Passive candidates tend to be more experienced, more stable, and less likely to leave within the first year.
+They're also the ones your competitors can't find through job postings alone.

 Active vs. Passive: How They Compare